 The CT air pollution control systems including the SCR and water injection systems are not operational during periods of startup and shutdown (SU/SD) because the exhaust gas temperatures are too low for these systems to function as designed.
 In addition, water injection used to control NO_x emissions cannot be used during startup because injecting water too soon can impact the CT flame stability and combustion dynamics, and it may also increase CO emissions.
-As a result, NO_x emissions may be elevated during periods of startup and shutdown, APS proposes the use of good combustion practices designed to expeditiously startup and shutdown the CTs to minimize NO_x emissions.
+As a result, NO_x emissions may be elevated during periods of startup and shutdown.
+For periods of startup and shutdown, APS proposes the use of good combustion practices designed to expeditiously startup and shutdown the CTs to minimize NO_x emissions.